Similar case studies Sports & leisure centres

 As per the FIFA requirements, the stadium is situated close to public transportation and features seating for more than 72 000 spectators, press, and VIP areas in addition to all of the necessary installations of a modern football stadium, including excellent accessibility to all areas.

-The stadium's façade consists of 288 concrete columns, arranged in three concentrical circles.
-The space between the columns, the so called esplanade, covers 617.870 m2 and allows access to all levels of the stands independently and quickly, through 19 gates and 158 turnstiles.
+The stadium's facade consists of 288 concrete columns, arranged in three concentrical circles.
+The space between the columns, the so called esplanade, covers 617 870 m2 and allows access to all levels of the stands independently and quickly through 19 gates and 158 turnstiles.

-The reinforced concrete structure of the stadium's roof comprises the "esplanade", the three circles of columns as well as the concrete compression ring of the cable-net roof.
+The reinforced concrete structure of the stadium's roof comprises the 'esplanade' - the three circles of columns as well as the concrete compression ring of the cable-net roof.
 The entire structure is a perfect circle based on 96 radial and 3 tangential ring axes of the concrete pillars.
-The 288 concrete pillars are up to 61 m tall and extremely slender, with diameters of only 1,2 to 1,5 m.
+The 288 concrete pillars are up to 61 m tall and extremely slender, with diameters of only 1.2 to 1.5 m.

 ArcelorMittal steel solutions

 The hot and dry climate of Brasilia was a major factor to be taken into account in the sustainable design.
-Taking advantage of the winds in the area, the stadium's open façade, with the concrete columns, allows for maximum natural ventilation which reduces the heat inside the stadium.
+Taking advantage of the winds in the area, the stadium's open facade, with the concrete columns, allows for maximum natural ventilation which reduces the heat inside the stadium.

 The roof protects the spectators from the strong sun and is self-cleaning, using the photo-catalytic process for the removal of dust.
-Lighting is entirely realized with LED lamps in order to achieve the planned 20% energy reduction.
+Lighting is entirely realised with LED lamps in order to achieve the planned 20% energy reduction.
 In order to avoid shading and ensure a homogeneous light field, the stadium is equipped with 465 reflectors, with two thousand watts of power each, that illuminate the lawn.